Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 Medicinal and Food Properties

 Elderberries are most commonly known as a remedy for the flu.
 Supplementation with elderberry has been found to substantially reduce upper respiratory symptoms.
-As such it is an alternative to antibiotic misuse and a potentially safer alternative to prescription medications for common colds and the flu.
+As such, it is an alternative to antibiotic misuse and a potentially safer alternative to prescription medications for common colds and the flu.
 13 Berries are harvested in August here in North Florida, which is perfect timing to make elderberry syrup for the approaching Autumn flu season.
-Elderberries are broadly immune-boosting which is great for preventing illness in general.14 In addition to that support, compounds in the berries help stop the influenza virus from being able to access human host cells to reproduce, stopping the spread of the virus and giving our bodies a chance to recover more quickly.15 In a randomized study of the efficacy of elderberry extract to treat influenza A and B, symptoms were relieved an average of 4 days earlier and people were less likely to need to rely on conventional medication for treatment.
+Elderberries are broadly immune-boosting, which is great for preventing illness in general.14 In addition to that support, compounds in the berries help stop the influenza virus from being able to access human host cells to reproduce, stopping the spread of the virus and giving our bodies a chance to recover more quickly.15 In a randomized study of the efficacy of elderberry extract to treat influenza A and B, symptoms were relieved an average of 4 days earlier and people were less likely to need to rely on conventional medication for treatment.
 The dosing used for this study was 15ml of elderberry syrup, 4 times a day, for 5 days.16 People often use elderberry syrup as a preventative measure during flu season, taking a lower dosage of 1 to 2 tablespoons once or twice a day when not showing symptoms, and increasing that to 2 tablespoons three or four times a day at the first sign of oncoming flu.

 The berries and flowers are anti-inflammatory and can be ingested, often as a tea or syrup, for issues in the throat, stomach, gut, and urinary tract.

-Additionally, the Creek have used this plant for women’s health issues including breast treatments and gynecological aid.
+Additionally, the Creek have used this plant for women’s health issues, including breast treatments and gynecological aid.
 There is strong evidence to show that several phytochemicals present in elderberries, like quercetin, interact with and alter the estrogen receptor pathways that lead to conditions such as breast cancer (cell death versus cell birth).212223

-Elder has a long history of use by the Cahuilla people and consequently the Spanish as a result.
+Elder has a long history of use by the Cahuilla people and, consequently, the Spanish as a result.
 They subsisted on a sauce called saúco made of the berries in July/August and dried it for use in winter.
 They also used it to dye (black), make baskets, combs, arrows, flutes, whistles, and clapper sticks.
 The clapper sticks were used ceremonially along with singing and dancing.
 24

 We have records of traditional uses for elderberry from many North American tribes.
 They understood many of the same properties we’ve explored already.
 Here is a sample of some other traditional uses.
 The Algonquin, Chippewa, Iroquois, and Seminole used the bark or roots to induce vomiting (not recommended.)
 The Cherokee, Delaware, Iroquois, and Rappahannock used the bark for sores, swelling, and other skin issues.
 The Creek used a poultice of pounded roots and stalks to treat swollen breasts.
 The Rappahannock fermented the berries as for rheumatism.
 Many tribes, including the Cherokee, Chippewa, Dakota, and Iriquois ate the fruit either dried, preserved, or cooked.
 The Pawnee and Omaha used the flowers to make a tea-like drink.25